angrybacon/doomsday-wiki/markdown/articles/2021/02/10/alignment.md

 ---
 authors: Doishy
-banner: Ideas unbound
+banner: /assets/ideasunbound-sok.jpg
 title: The Doomsday Alignment Chart - Different Styles of Deckbuilding.
 ---

 ## Introduction

-I have written [before]() on the subject of deck construction in terms of colour options and deckbuilding tools however I have not covered deck building styles properly.
+I have written [before](/articles/2020/03/22/ddfaq) on the subject of deck construction in terms of colour options and deckbuilding tools however I have not covered deck building styles properly.
 We have now had a year from initial deck conception through to refinement and now, after what we thought was a mostly complete process with a